kylesnowschwartz/hangman_rails/user_stories.md

   *make a new game
     specify difficulty of the game
-      so that they can stay challenged and engaged *assign a random word of that difficulty so that they can play by themselves choose a word of their own
+      so that they can stay challenged and engaged *assign a random word
+      of that difficulty
+      so that they can play by themselves choose a word of their own
+      so that they can challenge someone else
+    Add a word to the dictionary
-      so that they can challenge someone else choose the # of lives for their game, which defaults to 6 so that they can make the game more or less challenging
+      in case a word is not in the dictionary choose the # of lives for their game, which defaults to 6 so that they can make the game more or less challenging